Prz1vaL/Quizzy-App/README.md

 ## License:

 This project was a practice for large scale project development and use of MVC (modified - Service Layer) Architecture.
+It is a great starting point for anyone looking to build a course and quiz management system or learn about Java, object-oriented programming, and unit testing.

 This project is licensed under the MIT License - see the <code> LICENSE.md </code> file for details